Coursework and Credits

 - How will my grades be converted?

 Some overseas programs are accredited by U.S. institutions and issue their transcripts using U.S. letter grades (for example SIT and SFS).
-In other cases, official transcripts will be issued based on the foreign instiution's grade scale.
+In other cases, official transcripts will be issued based on the foreign institution's grade scale.
 In these cases, the Swarthmore Registrar's Office uses conversion scales from 'Scholaro' which reflect best practices for international conversation standards.
-If such a conversion is used for your program, the relevant table should be available on the program page of the GEO Portal.
+Scholaro is an endorsed member of the Association of International Credential Evaluators (AICE) and provides credential evaluation services to hundreds of universities around the world.

 Info for Specific Academic Tracks